 Why not highlight the best features with some backyard lighting ideas?
 I really like the idea of using a watering can and string lights, and may add that cute accent to my front yard.
 This will make your yard much more inviting in the evenings and you can enjoy spending time outside for longer.
 Opt for motion sensor LED bulbs for a more sustainable choice.
 You could even make your own lampshades and decorations using upcycled household items, for a more original look.
 Even old mason jars can work for added vintage character.
 Use the vertical space by hanging lights or lanterns up high.
 Add a personal touch to your yard this spring.

 Create a wildlife-friendly yard by adding plenty of pollen-rich flowers and letting your lawn grow a little more.
 You could even DIY your own bird feeders, birdbaths, or even a bee hotel.
 You can easily make these from recycled wood.
 Now, I’m not recommending an invite to the deer folk, but small birds and insects can be very beneficial to a small garden.
-Encourage wild visitors by offering a water source and a couple of easy access points.
-You’ll soon spot local critters coming to forage, and by providing them an area that is easy for them to use, it will help keep the vege eating critters away from your personal bounty.
+If you’re so minded, you could even look for a chicken tractor and start to keep some fowl – either for their eggs or simply as pets.
+Encourage wild visitors by offering a water source and a few easy access points.
+You’ll soon spot local critters coming to forage, and by providing them an area that is easy for them to use, it will help keep the veggie eating critters away from your personal bounty.

 If you enjoy a creative DIY project, why stop there?
 There are plenty of cool upcycling ideas for the garden online.
 You could make your own garden ornaments such as planters using household items.
 I really enjoy garden gnomes, and will be putting ours out again soon.
 I always look forward to the fairies and gnomes that love to help out in the garden.
 These always make great conversation pieces.
 Upcycling is a fun project for all the family so you could even get the kids involved.
 This will help engage their curiosity and interest in gardening.
 Encourage them to take part in planting seeds as well.
 Create a space the whole family can enjoy this year.